NREL-Sienna/PowerSimulationsDynamics.jl/docs/src/Models/gens.md

 # Generator Models

-Here we discuss the structure and models used to model generators in LITS.jl.
+Here we discuss the structure and models used to model generators in PowerSimulationsDynamics.jl.
 Each generator is a data structure that is defined by the following components:

 - Machine: That defines the stator electro-magnetic dynamics.
 - Shaft: That describes the rotor electro-mechanical dynamics.